 - if you change your address at any time during your enrolment

-- of any new contact details, including emergency contacts details
+- of any new contact details, including phone number, email address and emergency contacts details

-If you do not update your address details and there is a problem with your visa, you will not receive communication sent by the DIBP and your visa may be cancelled.
+If you do not update your address details and there is a problem with your visa, you will not receive communication sent by Department of Home Affairs and your visa may be cancelled.

 Visit the changing your address webpage or contact Campus Central if you require assistance.